Andrei110901/Andrei110901/README.md

-- 👋 Hi, I’m @Andrei110901
-- 👀 I’m interested in decentralization.
-- 🌱 I’m currently studying computer science and engineering.
+-Hi, I’m Andrei Manastireanu!
-- 📫 How to reach me - send me an email at andreimanastireanu.9@gmail.com.
+-How to reach me - send me an email at andreimanastireanu.9@gmail.com.